Should Museums Charge for Admission?

-Silvia Filippini Fantoni from Indianapolis Museum of Art spoke at MuseumNext Dublin in April 2016 about the challenges of introducing admission charges at her institution and asked, should museums charge for admission?
+Silvia Filippini Fantoni from Indianapolis Museum of Art spoke at MuseumNext Dublin in April 2016 about the challenges of introducing a museum admission charges at her institution and asked, should museums charge for admission?

 Silvia: Hi, everybody.
 My name is Silvia Filippini Fantoni, and I am the Director of Interpretation, Media and Evaluation at the Indianapolis Museum of Art.